gbigwood/PicoCYOA/README.md

 # PicoCYOA

-Pico Choose Your Own Adnenture is a pico framework for creating interactive fiction written in pure html and Javascript.
+Pico Choose Your Own Adventure is a pico framework for creating interactive fiction written in pure html and Javascript.

 Features:
 * Simple to write - use pure html elements